nRF24/RF24/docs/using_cmake.md

 make
 cpack
 ```
-This will create a deb file and a rpm file that you can use to install to your target machine (see the
+This will create a deb file and a rpm file in a new sub-directory called "pkgs" within the build directory.
-above instructions about using a package manager).
+You can use to install to your target machine (see the above instructions about using a package manager).